aet21/EpiMitClocks/README.md

 # Summary

 The purpose of the `EpiMitClocks` R-package is to provide functions for estimating the mitotic age of tissues from a corresponding DNA methylation (DNAm) profile.
 These functions are epigenetic mitotic clocks, providing separate mitotic age estimates on scales unique to each clock.
 So each estimate should be interpreted as a relative mitotic age, not an absolute one, except for the epiTOC2 clock which does aim to estimate the total number of stem-cell divisions in a tissue.
-Current version of the R-package, estimates mitotic age according to epiTOC, epiTOC2, HypoClock, RepliTali, epiCMIT and stemTOC.
+Current version of the R-package, estimates mitotic age according to the following mitotic clocks: epiTOC, epiTOC2, HypoClock, RepliTali, epiCMIT and stemTOC.
+EpiMitClocks has been installed and tested on Ubuntu running R-version 4.3.1 and Windows10 running R-version 4.1.1 .

 # Installation